makerdao/community/governance/votes/Executive vote - May 10, 2023.md

 ## Executive Summary

 If this executive proposal passes, the following **changes and additions** will occur within the Maker Protocol:
-- RWA014 (Coinbase Custody) will be onboarded as a new vault type, as detailed below.
 - Multiple risk parameters for various collateral types will be updated, as detailed below.
 - The Starknet Bridge Limit will be increased to 5 million DAI, as detailed below.
 - DAI and MKR streams will be set up for PullUp, as detailed below.